Disney World’s Advanced Dining Reservations – Everything you need to know!

 Calling Disney To Make Advance Dining Reservations

-When you call to book your reservations you’ll be asked for the restaurant you’re interested in.
+When you call to book your Disney Advanced Dining Reservations, you’ll be asked for the restaurant you’re interested in.
 The reservationist can assist you with choosing a restaurant if you need help, however keep in mind that they may or may not have tried the restaurants themselves.
 They may be working off the same type of written description you’ll find on the Disney website.
 It’s a good idea to ask them if they’ve eaten in the restaurants they’re recommending.

 When you call, you’ll be asked for the name of the Disney resort you’re staying at and the date you’ll be arriving.
 As mentioned, you don’t need to be staying at a Disney resort to make a dining reservation.
 Just let them know that you’ll be staying elsewhere if you are.
 When you’re given your reservation, you’ll receive a confirmation number.
 This is also given to you when you book online yourself.
 We always write this down and take it with us.
 Though we’ve never needed it, we’ve heard of rare occasions when others have needed it because of a mix ups.